syrgak33/linuxlabs/8day/lab8.md

 # Environment variables & aliases.
-1. Create a directory /opt/bin/ as root, and export this directory to the end of your PATH variable,(caution! - if you make a mistake while changing default PATH variable, you will break your shell.)
+1. Echo $PATH variable to list it's directories.
+Create a directory /opt/bin/ as root, and using export command add this directory to the end of your PATH variable,(caution! - if you make a mistake while changing default PATH variable, you will break your shell.)
-2. Currently your history command doesn't show commands execution time, add HISTTIMEFORMAT variable to your .bashrc source it and run history.
+2. Currently your history command doesn't show commands execution time, add HISTTIMEFORMAT variable to your .bashrc source it(using source command) and run history.
 3. Create environment variable COLOR=RED in /etc/profile.d/customvars file.
 Source it and  check with echo.
 Open new bash shell(just type 'bash') and try to echo $COLOR again.
 Do the same steps but with command: export COLOR=RED in that file.
 4. Research about common env variables: SHLVL,RANDOM,SECONDS,HOME,USER,PPID,PS1,SHELL.
 5. For extra security, try adding TMOUT variable, if you like it, add to your .bashrc to make it permanent.